swiftlang/swift-evolution/proposals/NNNN-replace-ternary.md

 class inheritance and protocol conformance.

 5. The ternary operator's short length lends it to being abused in the nested ternary operator anti-pattern.
+This is similar to how the `++` and `--` operators worked fine and were readable enough on their own, but when used multiple times in a single function call like `function(a++, ++a)`, they were highly unreadable and confusing.

 6. This operator is only applicable to a single type, `Bool`.

+7. If the ternary operator did not already exist, I doubt it would be proposed for Swift when higher clarity can be achieved with language features by creating `transformed(true:, false:)`

-7. There are similar sentiments in other languages that have special constructs that could be handled in-language, such as [`if then else` in Haskell](https://wiki.haskell.org/If-then-else#Is_If-Then-Else_so_important.3F).
+8. There are similar sentiments in other languages that have special constructs that could be handled in-language, such as [`if then else` in Haskell](https://wiki.haskell.org/If-then-else#Is_If-Then-Else_so_important.3F).
 `if then else` is almost identical to the `?:` operator, the exception being that it's prefixed by `if`, while `?:` has no prefix.